GNS3 Alternative

 GNS3 is a free open-source network emulator that runs locally — install a desktop client, set up a GNS3 VM or server (32 GB RAM recommended), source device images, configure every device by hand.
 NetPilot is a cloud-hosted platform with AI that generates topologies and per-vendor configs from plain English and iterates on them via multi-turn natural-language conversation.
 GNS3 is blank-canvas DIY on owned hardware; NetPilot is working multi-vendor labs in 2 minutes with zero setup.

 GNS3 itself is free and open-source.
 The hidden costs: 32 GB RAM server / workstation, 80 GB SSD, device image sourcing (Cisco IOL needs a valid license), and 4-8 hours of setup time plus ongoing maintenance.
-NetPilot offers a free tier with cloud-hosted labs + AI-designed configs — no hardware, no image hunting, no setup time.
+NetPilot offers a free tier with cloud-hosted labs + AI-designed configs — no hardware, no setup time; Nokia SR Linux, FRR, and Linux are built in, and you bring your own image for commercial NOSes.

 Yes.
 NetPilot's enterprise plan includes a self-hosted / on-prem deployment option for teams with compliance, data-residency, or air-gapped requirements.
 Run NetPilot on your own infrastructure the same way you'd self-host GNS3, but with the agent and multi-vendor topologies included.
 The cloud-hosted product is the default self-serve surface; on-prem is available via Contact Sales.